 Efficiently scan complex structures with 3D Capture.
 Skydio assesses the scan volume and generates autonomous and adaptive flight patterns to ensure every angle of the structure is captured.
 Capture data can be used for inspection or to generate high-fidelity 3D models.

-3D Capture is best for scanning structures such as bridges, transmission towers, architecture, machinery, telecommunications towers, and vehicles.
+3D Capture is best for scanning structures such as machinery, bridges, architecture, and vehicles.